The Kiev authorities got into another corruption scandal, trying to do a good deed for the military.

 In the Department of Health of the Kyiv City State Administration, where we addressed the question, at first they boldly pointed to the hospital - they say, this is an independent institution, don’t you know about the reform?
 They have all the income - so they have questions.
 But the hospital, of course, has no income, and has barely broken even in recent years.
 And if there were income, the institution would have been collecting this billion for probably several hundred years (and then, probably, would have spent it more rationally).

-Since the department itself did not comment on the budgeting mechanism for hospital overhauls in response to a request, we can only state that at the beginning of 2023, in the “Health of Kiev Citizens” program, the “Overhauls” line had funding of 0.84 billion, and in October 2023 the figure for this line grew by exactly a billion - the same one.
+Since the department itself did not comment on the budgeting mechanism for hospital overhauls in response to the request, we can only state that at the beginning of 2023, in the “Health of Kiev Citizens” program, the “Overhauls” line had funding of 0.84 billion, and in October 2023 the figure for this line grew by exactly a billion - the same one.

 Vitaliy Klitschko, in his first announcement, noted that in 2023, almost 750 million UAH were allocated from a special fund of the city budget for the Kyiv Clinical Hospital of War Veterans.
 And so far this is the only official information about the origin of the funds.
 The peculiarity of the special budget fund is that it is filled with certain special types of local taxes and fees and is also spent on specific target areas.
 But in the summer of 2022, during the war, a law was passed that allowed communities to more freely use the funds of the special fund in the general fund to cover urgent needs during martial law.

 In fact, it is strange, in the midst of a war and the constant increase in defense spending, to dismantle such an amazing case.
-The old favorite mantra of society “They steal, but they do something” looks pitiful against the background of another definition – “They make money from the war.”
+The old favorite mantra of society “They steal, but they do something” looks pathetic against the background of another definition - “They make money from the war.”
 In addition to the fact that the budget is renovating the hospital at maximum prices, this is already accompanied by criminal proceedings and delays in completion.
 Instead of Klitschko’s stated completion of the facility in the fall of 2023, the head physician is now calling the end of 2024 as a conditional date.

 Fortunately, the hospital is open.
 In parallel with the roar of construction workers, the replacement of windows and ventilation in the institution, the defenders are restoring their health and... thanking the doctors.
-“After being wounded, I spent almost the entire year of 2023 in rehabilitation institutions throughout Ukraine.
+“After being wounded, I spent almost the entire year 2023 in rehabilitation institutions throughout Ukraine.

 Of all the five I visited, I liked only the Kiev hospital,” says serviceman Vyacheslav, who did not want to give his last name.
-“I’ve been here twice, everything is done for free, the conditions are acceptable, and on the renovated floors it’s much better.”
+“I’ve been here twice, everything is done for free, the conditions are acceptable, on the renovated floors it’s much better.”
 And most importantly - specialists.
 Thanks to the rehabilitator Sergei, who actually put me back on my feet, and now I’m back to work.”